Convergence Guarantees for Federated SARSA with Local Training and Heterogeneous Agents: Proofs for federated

 with the convention that $\loccontract{1}{t,k:h} = \Id$ when $h < k$.
 Unrolling \eqref{eq:local-rec-one-step} gives the following decomposition. \begin{restatable}{claim}{decompositionoflocalupdate} Let $t \ge 0$.
 The updates of \SARSA at block $t$ can be written as

 \end{restatable} We prove this claim in \Cref{sec:app-error-decomposition}.
-Based on this result, we are now ready to prove the following lemma, which shows that \SARSA reduces the error between consecutive blocks of $\nlupdates > 0$ updates. \begin{restatable}{lemma}{singleagentonestepimprovement} Assume \Cref{assum:bounded-A-b}--\ref{assum:lipschitz-improvement}.
+We are now ready to prove the following lemma, which shows that \SARSA reduces the error between consecutive blocks of updates. \begin{restatable}{lemma}{singleagentonestepimprovement} Assume \Cref{assum:bounded-A-b}--\ref{assum:lipschitz-improvement}.
 Let $t \ge 0$, assume that the step size satisfies $\step_t \nlupdates \boundA \le 1/6$.
 Then, it holds that

-where \cstthm[$c_1 > 0$ is an absolute constant]{}, $\boundGrad \eqdef \boundA \locprojradius + \boundb$ and $\startedfromstationary=0$ if episodes start in the stationary distribution and $\startedfromstationary=1$ otherwise. \end{restatable} We prove this lemma in \Cref{sec:proof-single-sarsa}.
+where \cstthm[$c_1 > 0$ is an absolute constant]{} and $\startedfromstationary=0$ if episodes start in the stationary distribution and $\startedfromstationary=1$ otherwise. \end{restatable} We prove this lemma in \Cref{sec:proof-single-sarsa}.
 The proof is based on the error expansion from \Cref{claim:decomposition-error}.
 The first term is a transient term, which decreases linearly towards zero, the second term is a fluctuation term and third term is an error term due to sampling from the ``wrong'' policy.
 The first term can be bounded using \Cref{assum:contraction}, and the third term's bound follows from \Cref{assum:lipschitz-improvement}.
 Due to the Markovian nature of the noise, the second term requires a very careful examination, in order to handle all the correlation between pairs of iterates.
 In \Cref{sec:markov}, we provide an analysis of this Markovian error, with tight bounds depending on $\nlupdates$ and $\taumix$.